 Our gas transportation and gathering systems are generally located in proximity to certain of our principal fields.
 Depreciation on these pipeline systems is provided on the straight-line method based on estimated useful lives of ten to fifteen years.
 We receive third-party income for providing field service and certain transportation services, which is recognized as earned.
 Depreciation on the associated assets is calculated on the straight-line method based on estimated useful lives ranging from five to seven years.
 Transportation and field assets also includes other property and equipment such as buildings, furniture and fixtures, leasehold improvements, data processing and communication equipment.
-These items are generally depreciated by individual components on a straight line basis over their economic useful lives or the underlying terms of the associated leases.
+These items are generally depreciated by individual components on a straight line basis over their economic useful life, which is generally from three to fifteen years.
+Leasehold improvements are amortized over the lesser of their economic useful lives or the underlying terms of the associated leases.
 Depreciation expense was \$13.2 million in 2012 compared to \$16.2 million in 2011 and \$16.1 million in 2010.